Union Pacific 618: Excursion service

-Two years earlier in 1967, the Denver & Rio Grande Western had abandoned the Provo Branch Line that linked Provo to Heber City.
-The tracks were planned to be ripped up and be turned over as an extension of U.S Route 189.
-Several locals and businessmen fought to keep the tracks in order to start a potential tourist operation.
-When the Wasatch Mountain Railway moved their equipment onto the branch, Utah told them to leave.
-UDOT gave the historical group until April 1, 1972 to move its equipment.
-On December 5, 1970, restoration work was completed and No. 618 moved under its own power again for the first time in twelve years.
+On December 5, 1970, No. 618 was fired up and moved under its own power again for the first time in twelve years.
 The railroad more or less balked at the order and operated the No. 618 to its new home in Heber City from Provo on December 7, 1970, with four U.S. Army hospital cars and a diver caboose.
 The engine would eventually arrive in Heber City Utah later that night.

 By 1971, the railroad added to their fleet with Pacific Lumber Co.
 No. 35 and a 3-Truck Shay No. 4 from the Yosemite Lumber Company.
-In January 3, 1971, No. 618 was fired up and ran the first excursion on the Heber Creeper.
+On January 3, 1971, No. 618 was fired up and ran the first excursion on the Heber Creeper.
 In November, the state decided to rescind their eviction and granted the Wasatch Railway Museum a 25 year lease on the former branch.
-It ran excursion trains from 1970 until 1976 when it was taken out of service.
+It ran excursion trains from 1970 until 1976 when it was taken out of service for repairs.
 After sitting for ten years, the railroad moved the engine in the shops were they began rebuilding the engine.

-It eventually return to service in 1986 and would continue to ran excursions trains until October 1990 when the Heber Creeper went out of business, its fired was dropped for the last and was once again retired from service and put into storage.
-In 1992, State of Utah moved all of its railroad equipment for use by the Heber Valley Railroad.
-For two years, the engine sat on display until 1993 when it was moved into the shops for restoration back into operating condition.
-The restoration was completed on May 8, 1995 and it pulled its first train of the 1995 season to Deer Creek Dam and back on May 13, 1995.
+In 1986, No. 618 was rebuilt and returned to service, it would continue to haul excursions trains for the Heber Creeper for four years until October 1990 when the Heber Creeper went out of business, its fired was dropped for the last and was once again retired from service and put into storage.
+In 1992, the State of Utah moved all of its railroad equipment for use by the Heber Valley Railroad (HVRX).
+For two years, the engine sat on display until 1993 when the railroad moved it into the shops to return it back to operating condition.
+The restoration was completed on May 13, 1995 and No. 618 pulled its first train of the 1995 season to Deer Creek Dam and back.

 In 2007, the locomotive celebrated its 100th birthday and was relettered and renumbered as Oregon Short Line No. 1068.

-Shortly after the event, the locomotive would continue to haul passenger trains for another fifteen years.
-In June 2010, the locomotive made its last runs before its boiler ticket expired.
-It haul its last trains during Memorial Day weekends for photo charters and was indefinitely taken out of service and put on static display in front of the railroad dept. In 2014, it was removed from its display track and moved into the shops for restoration back to service.
-It will be converted to burn oil when finished.
+In 2010, No. 618 hauled its last trains during Memorial Day weekends for photo charters before its boiler ticket expired.
+After the event, it was indefinitely taken out of service in June 2010 and put on static display in front of the railroad depot were it was previously awaiting its Federal Railroad Administration (FRA) 1,472-day inspection.

+In October 2014, No. 618 was removed from its display track and moved into the shops for its FRA inspection and some major restoration work to return it to operating condition again.
+Additional work to No. 618 includes rebuilding the cab and running gear, it will also be converted from coal firing to oil firing.
+As of May 2022, restoration work is still in progress.